Skip to content

 Flat betting wins for one ugly reason: most bettors are bad at telling their A-bets from their B-bets.
 Studies of tracked bet logs show that the bets people feel strongly about do not actually win at higher rates than the ones they bet routinely.
 Until you have hundreds of logged bets proving otherwise, treat every play the same.

 Scaling stakes (sometimes called confidence-based sizing) only works if you have evidence that your high-confidence picks really do hit at a higher rate.
 You can verify that on the model leaderboards for your tracked predictions before trusting your gut.
+If you want to put confidence tiers under a microscope, build a sizing model in the lab with predicted-probability buckets and let three months of paper bets prove or disprove the gut-feel hypothesis.

 The math: variance and ruin probability